See-Bee9/c5-challenge-submissions/README.md

 **No requests submitted after the deadline will be accepted.**

-Visit https://www.code-bowl.io/#/challenge/current for specific rules about a current challenge
+Visit https://www.code-bowl.io/#/challenge/current for specific rules about a current challenge.